the-turing-way/the-turing-way/communications/GSOD-applications/GSoD-2020-Project-Report.md

 *Illustration co-designed with Scriberia artist at The Turing Way Book Dash, CC-BY 4.0 Scriberia and The Turing Way*

+All PRs and Issues related to my activities on The Turing Way project during the Season of Docs program are tagged with the [`gsod2020` label](https://github.com/alan-turing-institute/the-turing-way/labels/gsod2020).

 ## Challenges

 My only challenge was that I was unable to build _The Turing Way_ book locally on a Windows computer.